 - An old umbrella – Take any old umbrella that you own, no matter if it’s collapsible or not.
 Just make sure that the body is fully functional and that there are no broken wires

 - Fabric – You will use this fabric to make the umbrella cover.
 Because you’ll be making each panel separately, you can combine two or more different fabrics.
-To keep the cost down, you can also reuse old tablecloths or shower curtains
+To keep the cost down, you can also reuse old tablecloths, old shower curtains etc.

 - Fusible webbing – You will use the fusible webbing to connect your fabric with clear vinyl.
-Since they’ll be standing atop each other, make sure to get double-sided fusible webbing
+Since they’ll be standing on top of each other, make sure to get double-sided fusible webbing

-- Leather needles – As you already know, you’ll use a sewing machine to complete this project.
-Because you’ll be working with vinyl, you will need leather needles with wedge points
+- Strong needles – As you already know, you’ll use a sewing machine to complete this project.
+Because you’ll be working with vinyl, you will need strong needles with wedge points, perhaps leather needles.